aaamini/quickml/README.md

 Some of the pre-test steps are:

--   Converting character features to factors (i.e., categorical variables)
+-   Converting character features to factors (i.e., categorical variables).
--   Removing highly diverse factors (e.g., phone numbers or IDs)
+-   Removing highly diverse factors (e.g., phone numbers or IDs).
 -   TODO: Removing almost constant factors
 -   Coding factors into dummy variables.
--   TODO: Imputing on train/test splits
+-   TODO: Imputing on train/test.
--   Hyperparameter tuning for some of the alogorithms
+-   Hyperparameter tuning for some of the algorithms.

 Currently the following algorithms are used for the benchmark:

 -   **Random Forest (RF)**: No tuning.
--   **Gradient Boosted Trees (XGB)**: Uses XGBoost implementation.
-Some basic tuning (number of rounds by early stopping on validation AUC, max_depth, eta).
+-   **Gradient Boosted Trees (XGB)**: XGBoost implementation.
+Basic tuning (number of rounds by early stopping on validation AUC, max_depth, eta).
--   **Regularized Logistic Regression (RLR)**: L2-regularized.
+-   **Regularized Logistic Regression (RLR)**: L2-regularized. `glmnet` implementation.
-    Implemented via `glmnet`
     <!--- with alpha parameter decided between 0 or 1 (L2 vs. L1regularization, respectively) during hyperparameter tuning.--->
     Regularization parameter lambda is tuned.
 -   **Decision Tree (DecT)**: A single decision tree.
 No tuning.
 -   **Kernel SVM (KSVM)**: SVM with the Gaussian (a.k.a Radial Basis) kernel.
-No tuning
+No tuning.

 ## Installation

 quickml is under development.
-You can install the latest version in R by running the follwoing command
+You can install the latest version in R by running the follwoing command:

 ``` r
 devtools::install_github("aaamini/quickml")